 Rajan implemented all the safety measures in his manufacturing unit.
 As an employer, it is necessary for him to buy a workmen compensation insurance policy as well.

-Accidents happen even at safe locations, and therefore, it is necessary to have a policy to cover the expenses of injured employees.
+Accidents happen even at safe locations, and therefore, it is necessary to have the policy to cover the expenses of injured employees.
 Without a policy, Rajan will have to pay compensation and deal with medical expenses on his own.

 To avoid a heavy financial burden, it is essential for Rajan to purchase a worker’s compensation insurance policy.
 WC policy will also offer legal liability coverage.
 If Rajan’s employees meet with an accident during working hours, the worker compensation insurer will pay compensation and medical expenses to the worker.

-The last year was tough for AKJ Electronics as it lost its founder Mr. Vijayprakash.
+The last year was tough for AKJ Electronics as it lost its founder Mr Vijayprakash.
 He died at the age of 75 due to a heart attack.

 Lt.
 Vijayprakash had two sons— the elder son, Homiand Jeet.
-Homi was helping Vijayprakashin the business and Jeet was studying in college.
+Homi was helping Vijayprakashin with the business and Jeet was studying in college.
 After the death of Vijayprakash, Homi became the full-time owner of AKJ Electronics as per the will of Vijayprakash.